 The annual scores for habitat and hydrology index for 2015-16 and 2016-17 represented changes due to the addition of the invasive weeds and flow indicators, respectively, and not changes in the indicator scores themselves.
 The index score for 2018-19 includes the third year of reporting for the flow indicator.
 The Johnstone Basin habitat and hydrology index scored 59 for 2018-19 and the grade declined from ‘good’ in 2017-18 to ‘moderate’ due to the poorer score for the flow indicator.

 The habitat modification score of 98 (‘very good’) is comprised of an impoundment length score of 98 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher are impounded by artificial structures.
 There was no change in impoundment length score for the 2018-19 assessment.

 The fish barrier indicator method is still being developed and will be available in future report cards.

 Riparian extent for the Johnstone Basin scored 74 (‘good’) with 8.1% loss from pre-clear extent to 2013.
 It is expected that the majority of loss is in the lowlands due to development and land use.

-The Johnstone Basin was graded as ‘very good’ for flows during 2017-18.
-Flows in the Johnstone Basin were similar to pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+The Johnstone Basin grade for flows declined from ‘very good’ in 2017-18 to good.
+Flows in the Johnstone Basin retained similar characteristics to modelled pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.